Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Weaknesses:

-- Standard warranty (7 years compressor, 5 years parts) IF INSTALLED BY A PROFESSIONAL
+- Standard warranty (7 years compressor, 5 years parts) IF INSTALLED BY A PRO

 - Mixed long-term reliability reports

-- After-sales service can sometimes be slow, according to testimonials.
+- Customer service sometimes slow according to testimonials

-Ideal for: Tight budgets, second homes or rentals where initial cost is paramount.
+Ideal for: Tight budgets, secondary properties, or rentals where initial cost is paramount.

 Pioneer